 Funding/competing interests

 This study forms part of a wider project into adverse drug reactions in veterinary medicine, funded by the Veterinary Medicines Directorate.
-DK’s drug safety research is supported by the Wellcome Trust
+DK’s drug safety research is supported by the Wellcome Trust’s Institutional Strategic Support Fund.

 The authors have no conflicts of interest to declare.